You Think It’s Menopause, But Could It Be Your Thyroid?

 The thyroid is a butterfly-shaped gland located at the front of your neck.
 It produces hormones that help regulate your body’s metabolism and keep your brain, heart, muscles and other organs working properly.
 But sometimes it does too much or too little, as seen in:

 Loss of memory, or “brain fog,” is another, often-overlooked, sign of a thyroid issue, adds Dr. Kellis.
 Though rare, losing hair around the ends of your eyebrows is another sign.

 Over 20 million Americans have a thyroid disorder, Dr. Kellis says.
 In fact, thyroid problems are more common than asthma and chronic obstructive pulmonary disease.
 But since many of the signs are so common, it’s easy miss it.

 Dr. Kellis recommends getting a blood test if you’re experiencing irregularities in weight loss or gain, slowed thinking, memory loss, or anything that makes your body “not feel right.”

 Ask your doctor to check for thyroid lumps (nodules) or an enlarged thyroid (goiter) during routine physical exams.
 Both thyroid nodules and goiter can make your thyroid underactive or overactive.
 Few nodules or goiters cause pain, but larger one can hamper swallowing and breathing, or make you hoarse.
-A blood test will reveal whether your thyroid gland is causing your symptoms.

 Effective treatments are available for most thyroid disorders, ranging from medications to surgery.
 The right diagnosis and treatment will help you manage a thyroid disorder and its symptoms, says Dr. Kellis.